gathuku/blog/content/posts/testing-action-mailer-in-rails.md

 4. A view directory `notification_mailer` in `app/views`

 ### Mailer Logic
 We are ready to create our first email.
-To create an email that is send when users sign up in your application head to `NotificationMailer` in `app/mailer`
+To create an email that is sent when users sign up in your application head to `NotificationMailer` in `app/mailer`

 ```ruby
 class NotificationMailer < ApplicationMailer